 Best stop for: spotting sea lions

 The 4.7-mile Cape Lookout Trail is an easy out and back along a narrow straight, offering epic views.
 Make sure to keep an eye out for a plaque honoring the nine airmen killed on Aug.
-1, 1943 when their aircraft slammed into Cape Lookout during a routine patrol mission mired by a coastal fog.
+1, 1943, when their aircraft slammed into Cape Lookout during a routine patrol mission mired by coastal fog.